|

 Electra is proudly pictured in front of the "Stonewall Car"

-[Photo via Heritage of Pride's GLBT Pride Guide]
+[Photo via the Heritage of Pride's G.L.B.T.
+Pride Guide]

 The location is on fabulous Fifth Avenue in midtown Manhattan in front of the landmark New York City Public Library at 42nd Street.
-Riding in the 1969 "Stonewall Car" is Toni Polita (standing left), Thomas R. Stevens (crouching low), Cristina Hayworth (standing right) and Williamson Henderson (blond hair blowing).
+Riding in the 1969 "Stonewall Car" is Toni Polita (standing left), Thomas R. Stevens (big guy crouching low), Cristina Hayworth (standing right) and Willson Henderson (blond hair blowing).
 Driving the powerful car is Amir "The Gore-illa" Qaharr.
 Not visible is Terri Van Dyke riding shotgun.

 *

-Campin' it up with Electra Jane on the Cherry Grove Ferry
+Campin' it up with Electra Jane on the Cherry Grove, LI Ferry

-Gay Tony Azito and "F/H" Electra O'Mara in a Cherry Grove scene
+Two Stonewall Vets: Gay Tony Azito and Fag-hag Electra O'Mara in a Cherry Grove scene

 Electra on a Gay Throne at The Belvedere Hotel in Fire Island